BluAS, shuffle your albums with BluOS

 The Autoplay mode requires the app to remain active in the background.
 It starts a so-called foreground activity (in the status bar) and requires unrestricted battery usage for the app (Android 12+).

 Although BluAS is an album controller, it offers with the Track mode the feature to autoplay just one track from a selected album, chosen at random, of course.
+So BluAS can also stand for BluOS All -you can- Shuffle!
+If a track from the current album appeals to you, you can stop the Track mode and play the entire album by long-pressing the Album button.

 Filters

-To refine the random selection of albums, two filters are available.
-In the first field (top left), you can select a genre.
-You can also exclude a genre by prefixing it with a minus character.
-By entering a q, a popup appears with the avaliable genres and its number of artists held by BluAS.
 In the second field (to the right of the first field), you can select an artist from whom you want to play random albums.
 You can search by parts of a genre or artist name.
-But to select specific artist names, you may prefix your search text with a dot.
-Example: use '.Yes' to find artist Yes or 'Yes' to find f.i.
+But to select specific artist names, you may prefix (or postfix) your search text with a dot.
+Example: enter '.Yes' to find artist Yes or 'Yes' to find f.i.
 'Bright Eyes'.
+If albums of an artist are found, an optional popup appears with the available albums of the artist.

-Nice to know
+Important to know

 The index created by and within BluAS is based on BluOS indexing results.
 If you've added a new artist, be sure to reindex your music library using the BluOS app first.
 It's also important to note that BluAS uses an artist-centric approach.
 While an artist can belong to multiple genres, BluAS can only select them based on one genre.